UPCOMING EVENTSView full calendar

-Volunteering in 4-H is a great way to help improve your community and family.
+- Volunteering in 4-H is a great way to help improve your community and family.
 As a volunteer you will become very familiar with our creed to "Make the Best Better!" as you strive to help make things better around you.
-4-H youth need both you and the discipline and the recognition that comes from participating in something bigger than themselves.
-4-H is in every state in the United States as well as in some parts of Canada and Europe.
+4-H youth need both you, along with the discipline and the recognition that comes from participating in something bigger than themselves.
+4-H is in every state in the United States, as well as in some parts of Canada and Europe.
 By volunteering with 4-H you will become one of thousands of volunteers in the world who are striving to help make our world a better place through supporting our youth.

 Other Volunteer Opportunities

 - There are also many volunteer options that don't require long term commitments like Volunteering for specific events.
 You can help chaperone a camp or retreat, help run one of our events, or be a judge for the county fair.
 Really, the opportunities for volunteering are limitless.
 If you have the time, we have the resources to help you, help us!

 As a new or returning member, please be sure you select the correct club with your enrollment.
 If you are planning to be a 4-H Family Club, please select either North UT CO Club or South UT CO Club based on your location North or South of University Parkway.
 These would be those who plan to complete 4-H projects and activities outside of a Chartered Club.
 If you are joining us as a Homeschool Family not affiliated with any other chartered club, please select our Utah County Homeschool Club.
 These three "general clubs" are a great way to begin and get to know other 4-H'ers and eventually break off into your own chartered club.
 Please, as always, reach out with questions; 385.268.6531.